LaurenLingham2i/k6-testing/README.md

-# k6 Load Testing

-This repository contains k6 scripts to perform load, spike, and soak tests on the JSONPlaceholder API.
+A very simple repository containing k6 scripts to perform load, soak, spike and stress tests on the JSONPlaceholder API

 ## Prerequisites